Shanghai Airlines: Destinations

 Shanghai Airlines has a substantial domestic network shared with its parent company China Eastern Airlines.
 The airline serves over 140 domestic and international destinations, giving access to more than 60 large and medium-sized cities in mainland China and abroad.
 Its international flights focus on Hong Kong, Macau, Taiwan, Japan, South Korea, Indonesia, Singapore and Thailand.
 Shanghai Airlines also operates services from Shanghai to Melbourne Airport, Australia and Casablanca, Morocco on behalf of China Eastern Airlines, utilising its aircraft and crew.
 In June 2019, Shanghai Airlines opened direct flights to Budapest Ferenc Liszt International Airport.

-This is a list of destinations served currently by Shanghai Airlines as of April 2024.